 - Correct procedure with nearly complete explanation.

-- Correct procedure with an emerging but incomplete explanation.
+- Minor procedural errors with a well-developed but incomplete explanation.

 - Minor procedural errors with emerging explanation that shows understanding.

 - Minor procedural errors with explanation that mentions core definitions or conceptual meaning relevant to the question.

 - Work that has merit but also has significant shortcomings in the procedure and/or explanation.

 - Work that shows relevant effort but is seriously flawed.

 - No work submitted, or no relevant effort shown.

 - Ohio Department of Education Standards in Math and Model Curricula.